Kyliekyler/MAGNETAR/README.md

 # Notes
 - This will improve overall performance but in exchange for a bit increased power usage and may cause heating
+- Some kernels may experience nerfbreak, freezing and/or lagginess due to incompatibilities
 - Flash at your own risk, I'm not responsible for lost data or bricked devices

 # Compatibility